 Now for those of you who can’t wait to get that adrenaline rush, there are plenty of outdoor activities like mountaineering, Via Ferrata , Alpine and free climbing with professional mountain guides, canyoneering, or even try the tandem parachute.
 You might want to contact Adventure Valley in Luče village or Alpguide for more information.

 Another inspiring hiking trail near the Logar Valley is the Velika Planina.
 It is one of the Slovenia’s largest plateaus and takes about four hours one way.
-For a better overview of where to find good hiking regions in all Slovenia, have a look at this helpful website.

 Good to know before you travel to the Logar Valley: